Exceptional groups and the $s$-arc-transitivity of vertex-primitive digraphs, I: Notation and preliminaries

-In the above computation, {\rm \texttt{W}} represents the Weyl group $W$ in permutation group form, and {\rm \texttt{f}} and {\rm \texttt{m}} are maps changing {\rm \texttt{W}} to matrix group form and finitely-presented group form, respectively.
-Let $w$ be the longest element of $W$.
-Then $w$ acts as $-1$ on $\Phi$, and so $qN-1$ is a scalar matrix with entry $-q-1$, implying $|S_{\sigma w}|=(q+1)^4$.
-Moreover, $C_W(w)=W$ as $w$ is in the centre of $W$.
-So, for this $w$, we have $N_{G_{\sigma w}}(S)=(q+1)^4.W(F_4)$.
+Here, \texttt{W} represents the Weyl group $W$ as a permutation group, while \texttt{f} and \texttt{m} are maps converting elements of \texttt{W} into matrix group and finitely presented group forms, respectively.
+Running this code shows that the Weyl element $w$ yielding $|S_{\sigma w}|=(q+1)^4$ is the longest element of $W$.
+This element acts as $-1$ on the root system $\Phi$ and lies in the centre of $W$.
+Notably, for this particular $w$, the matrix $qN - 1$ is scalar with entry $-q - 1$, which implies that $|S_{\sigma w}| = (q+1)^4$.

-We note that Haller~\cite[Chapter A.2]{Haller2005} computed orders of all $\sigma$-stable maximal tori of exceptional groups.
-He also determined the group structure of $\sigma$-stable maximal torus.
-Let $|w|$ be the order of $w$, and let $M_0$ be the matrix of $w$ acting on the coroot space $Y$.
-By~\cite[Theorem~5.6]{Haller2005},